nimit95/BasicAndroidWidgets/README.md

 List can go on, there are many more.

-Now lets talk specifically about Android UI elements, also knowns as widgets.
-Each UI element you see on your Android Screen is a component of view Class that is the widget extends from View class , be it a Button, TextView etc. So, for example, a Button you see on your screen is defined in a class Button which extends from a class View in package android.widget.
+Each UI element you see on your Android Screen is a component of view Class that is it extends from class View, be it a Button, TextView etc.
+For example, a Button you see on your screen is defined in a class Button which extends from a class View in package android.widget.

 There are two ways to populate UI elements on the screen.
 * Your application can create UI elements (and manipulate their properties) programmatically at runtime.